balxor/brain/quant-backtesting-approach.md

 ## 12. Honest Limitations

-This is the section most quant articles leave out, and it's the most important one.
+This is the section most quant articles leave out and it's the most important one.

 ### 12.1 Structural Problems